uma-codespace/huddle-landing-page/README.md

 ## Overview

 This project is a solution to the Huddle landing page challenge from Frontend Mentor.
 The goal was to build a responsive page based on the provided design and ensure consistent layout behavior across different screen sizes.
+The page emphasizes clean UI structure, semantic HTML, and modern CSS practices, providing a visually appealing & accessible introduction to the product.

 ## Links